What is IntoUniversity?

 -Professor Chris Hughes, Pro-Vice-Chancellor (Education)

-Click below to read IntoUniversity's report on our successful first year of partnership, and the amazing work of the IntoUniversity Coventry Centre:
+Click below to read IntoUniversity's report and learn more about the amazing work of the IntoUniversity Coventry Centre:

 How can you make a difference?